arpitn30/Python-MiniScripts/README.md

 ### Spider
 Crawls the given website and lists all the occurrences of the word to be found in the specifies no of pages

+### Spider (bs4)
+A spider search using BeautifulSoup which parses php redirect links as well